Effective interaction of Chern-Simons boson with fermions: Lack of cancellation of divergent terms in the loop diagrams in gauge

 Unfortunately, there are no non-trivial values of the theory's coupling parameters ($\Theta_{W1}$, $\Theta_{W2}$, $c_z$, $c_\gamma$, $c_{\gamma h}$ and $c_{z h}$) that would satisfy the condition of absence of divergences $A=A_5=B=B_5=0$.

-As one can see, there is only one condition that includes couplings $\Theta_{W2}$, $c_{zh}$ and $c_{\gamma h}$ \eqref{Deq1}.
-It means that if we neglect 5-dimensional operators of CS boson interaction with Higgs boson in starting effective Lagrangian \eqref{Lcs5}, take $c_{zh}=c_{\gamma h}=0$ and consider only 4-dimensional interaction of CS boson with vector fields of SM in Lagrangian \eqref{Lcs} then we get $\Theta_{W2}=0$ from condition \eqref{Deq1}.
-The $\Theta_{W2}$ parameter is indeed a distinctive parameter of the theory.
-If we rewrite the Lagrangian of interaction \eqref{Lcs} without the Higgs field in the form
+As one can see, only one relation, \eqref{Deq1}, involves the couplings $\Theta_{W2}$, $c_{zh}$, and $c_{\gamma h}$.
+This implies that if the dimension--5 operators describing the interaction of the CS boson with the Higgs field in the initial effective Lagrangian \eqref{Lcs5} are neglected, i.e., if we set $c_{zh}=c_{\gamma h}=0$, and consider only the dimension-4 interactions of the CS boson with the SM vector fields in Lagrangian \eqref{Lcs}, then Eq.\eqref{Deq1} leads to the condition $\Theta_{W2}=0$.
+Therefore, the parameter $\Theta_{W2}$ plays a distinctive role in the theory.